Chime Credit Card Agreement

 Secured Account and Credit Availability

-Payments on your Credit Account and deposits and withdrawals in your Secured Account will change your Credit Limit and your Open to Buy Amount.
-Pending Purchases, merchant credits for returns, and authorization holds (“Pending Transactions”) may have an effect your Open to Buy Amount.
-This section describes when and how your Purchases, Pending Transactions, Credit Account payments and changes to your Secured Account balance will affect your Credit Limit and Open to Buy Amount.
-Crediting of payments for purposes of your scheduled payment obligations is described in “Receipt and Crediting of Payments” in Section 10, below.
-For purposes of your Credit Limit and Open to Buy Amount, the following changes will apply:
+Payments on your Card Account and deposits and withdrawals in your Secured Account will change your Credit Limit and your Available to Spend.
+Pending Purchases, merchant credits for returns, and authorization holds (“Pending Transactions”) may have an effect on your Available to Spend Amount.
+This section describes when and how your Purchases, Pending Transactions, Card Account payments and changes to your Secured Account balance will affect your Credit Limit and Available to Spend Amount.
+Crediting of payments for purposes of your scheduled payment obligations is described in “Receipt and Crediting of Payments” in Section II(L), below.
+For purposes of your Credit Limit and Available to Spend Amount, the following changes will apply:

 a.
-Single or Recurring payments you make on your Credit Account from a third-party financial institution or your Chime Spending Account will increase your Open to Buy Amount within one (1) business day after we receive the payment;
+Single or Recurring payments you make on your Card Account from a third-party financial institution or your Chime Checking Account will increase your Available to Spend Amount within one (1) business day after we receive the payment;

 b.
-Single or Recurring Payments you make on your Credit Account from your Secured Account will decrease your Credit Limit and Open to Buy Amount immediately after we receive the payment;
+Single or Recurring Payments you make on your Card Account from your Secured Account will decrease your Credit Limit immediately after we receive the payment;

 c.
-Purchases, including any Authorization Holds as described in Section 13, will decrease your Open to Buy Amount immediately when the Card is used at the merchant;
+Purchases, including any Authorization Holds as described in Section II(M), will decrease your Available to Spend Amount immediately when the Card is used at the merchant;

 d.
-Subject to Section 6, single or recurring deposits you make in to your Secured Account, will increase your Credit Limit within one (1) business day after we receive the deposit and may, but not necessarily, increase your Available to Spend Amount;
+Subject to Section II(G), single or recurring deposits you make in your Secured Account, will increase your Credit Limit within one (1) business day after we receive the deposit and may, but not necessarily, increase your Available to Spend Amount;

 For purposes of your access to your Secured Account, at no time will you be able to access more than the Available to Spend Amount.
 See Secured Account Agreement.